 - There is no evidence to say that sunbathing or sunbeds will help to clear acne.

 - Some people believe that acne cannot be helped by medical treatment.
 This is not true.
 Treatments usually work well if used correctly.
+The most common mistake is to give up too quickly - treatments often need to be taken for up to eight weeks to work properly.

-Skincare for people with acne
+Skincare for acne

 - Allow your skin to air dry, as towels can sometimes harbour germs (bacteria).